Zuchini1234/King-County-Business-Case-Project-Mod-2/README.md

 ## Introduction

+The purpose of this project is to analyze housing in King County, Washington; specifically, to se whether we can identify which features of a house in King County are most indicative of its price.
+To do see we will primarily be using linear regression (more on that below) through various Python libraries.

+## What is Linear Regression:

+Linear Regression is a method of predictive modeling.
+It tries to predict an outcome (often referred to as the dependent variable or x) from an input variable (the independant variable or y).
+This can also be done with multiple input variables and is then called Multiple Linear Regression.
+This differs from Multivariate Linear Regression which predicts multiple dependent variables.
+The ouput of this method is scalar, in that it identifies both direction and magnitude of relationship.
+In other words, it identifies the expected change in y for every change in x.

+Even though Linear Regression is one of the least accurate prediction models, it is the most interpretable.
+There is a inverse correlation between the complexity, and by extent accuracy, of a model and its accuracy.
+Linear Regression is used because despite its lower relative accuracy compared to other Machine Learning models, it is highly interpretable.
+Linear Regression presents a model that can be scaled to acceptable accuracy by including multiple features while still being very easy to gain insight from and present.
+There is an interesting article on this topic on this link (https://towardsdatascience.com/model-complexity-accuracy-and-interpretability-59888e69ab3d).

+## Outline

+This project is centred on a dataset containing property information from King County, Washington; containing features of a property such as square footage, rooms, floors, price and several others.
+The dataset used was modified for the purposes of this project, but the original dataset can be found on Kaggle on the following link: https://www.kaggle.com/harlfoxem/housesalesprediction.

+#### File Structure

+1. README.md

+    This is the document you are reading right now!
+This contains an overview of the project, its execution and a few of the insights generated from it.

+2. student.ipynb

+    Contains the core code used to analyse the data and step-by-step descriptions of what is being done.
+This code follows multiple avenues, some of which did not form part of the conclusion but rather showed the process of getting there.
+There are multiple markdown cells through the jupyter notebook that explain the progression of work.

+3. mod_2_presentation

+    Contains slides for a presentation on the main actionable insights gained from this project.

+4. zippedData

+    Contains the data that was used for this project.
+This dataset is different to the one that can be found on the Kaggle link above.

+## Questions

+1. Which feature of a house is most indicative of the house's price?
+    In other words, if you could ask one question about a property's features to guess its price, which question should you ask?

+2. What if you could ask five questions?
+    With which five features of a property are most likely to be able to accurately predict a property's price?

+3. What advice can you give to someone looking to buy a home in King County?
+    The benchmark for success in this area is value, can you recommend a type of home that is often undervalued, gaining the buyer a bargain?
+Or are there any things to avoid?

+4. Imagine a real estate developer approaches you looking to expand into King County.
+What advice would you give them?
+    How could they best realize a healthy profit with the insights this dataset offers?

+## Answers (consider putitng this as part of the same section with Questions)

+## Introduction

 In this lesson, we'll review all of the guidelines and specifications for the final project for Module 2.

 ## Objectives